ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 ### Dataset Summary

 Argument Annotated Essays Corpus (AAEC) ([Stab and Gurevych, 2017](https://aclanthology.org/J17-3005.pdf)) contains student essays.
-A stance for a controversial theme is expressed by a `MajorClaim` component as well as `Claim` components, and `Premise` components justify or refute the claims. `attacks` and `supports` labels are defined as relations.
+A stance for a controversial theme is expressed by a major claim component as well as claim components, and premise components justify or refute the claims.
+Attack and support labels are defined as relations.
 The span covers a statement, *which can stand in isolation as a complete sentence*, according to the AAEC annotation guidelines.
 All components are annotated with minimum boundaries of a clause or sentence excluding so-called "shell" language such as *On the other hand* and *Hence*.
 (Morio et al., 2022, p.
 642)

-There are two types of data: essay-level and paragraph-level ([Eger et al., 2017](https://aclanthology.org/P17-1002/)).
-In other words, a tree structure is complete within each paragraph, and there was no `Premise` that link to another `Premise` or `Claim` in a different paragraph, as seen in **Example** below.
-Therefore, it is possible to train a model on a paragraph-level which is also less memory-exhaustive (Eger et al., 2017, p.
+There is no premise that links to another premise or claim in a different paragraph.
+That means, an argumentation tree structure is complete within each paragraph.
+Therefore, it is possible to train a model on the full documents or just at the paragraph-level which is usually less memory-exhaustive (Eger et al., 2017, p.
 16).

 ### Supported Tasks and Leaderboards